nodemcu/nodemcu-firmware/docs/en/lfs.md

 The **mark** phase walks collectable objects by a recursive walk starting at at the LGC roots.
 (This is referred to as _traverse_.)
 Any object that is visited in this walk has its colour flipped from *white* to *grey* to denote that it is in use, and it is relinked into a grey list.
 The grey list is iteratively processed, removing one grey object at a time.
 Such objects can reference other objects (e.g. a table has many keys and values which can also be collectable objects), so each one is then also traversed and all objects reachable from it are marked, as above.
 After an object has been traversed, it's turned from grey to black.
 The LGC will walks all RW collectable objects, traversing the dependents of each in turn.
 As RW objects can now refer to RO ones, the traverse routines has additinal tests to skip trying to mark any RO LFS references.

 The white flavour is flipped just before entering the **sweep** phase.
 This phase then loops over all collectable objects.
-Any objects found with previous white are no longer in user, and so can be freed.
-The 'current' white are kept; this prevents any new objected created during a paused sweep from being accidentally collected before being marked, but this means that it takes two sweeps to free all unused objects.
+Any objects found with previous white are no longer in use, and so can be freed.
+The 'current' white are kept; this prevents any new objects created during a paused sweep from being accidentally collected before being marked, but this means that it takes two sweeps to free all unused objects.
 There are other subtleties introduced in this 3-colour algorithm such as barriers and back-tracking to maintain integrity of the LGC, and these also needed extra rules to handle RO GCObjects correclty, but detailed explanation of these is really outside the scope of this paper.

 As well as standard collectable GCOobjets: